The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 The Stewards may impose any one of the penalties below on any driver involved in an Incident:

-a) A verbal warning for a first offense.
+a) A verbal warning for a minor offense.

 b) A reprimand.

-c) A drop of any number of positions in the race standings at the end of the event concerned, or the following event.
+c) A drop of any number of positions in the race standings at the end of the event concerned.

 Should any of the penalties in Rules 3.3 or 3.4 be imposed, the following procedure will be followed: